NamanGupta-0509/BeyondtheBuzz/README.md

 ## Building a Model

-Our task now is to build an effective neural network model that will be capable of telling fraud transactions with accuracy.
+Building a powerful neural network model that can accurately detect fraud transactions is our current objective.

 ```python
 model = Sequential([